 How Does Nature Vs. Nurture Affect Your Child?

-In general, science and psychology haven’t figured out which is the most important, but they’re working on some research and studies to find out more.
-What we know is both of them are going to affect your child, just in different ways.
+In general, science and psychology haven’t figured out whether nature or nurture is the most important in raising a child, but they’re working on some research and studies to find out more.
+What we do know is that both of them are going to affect your child, just in different ways.

-What is Nature Versus Nurture?
+What Is Nature Versus Nurture?

-Nature is the way that your child is born.
-It looks at things like their genetic makeup and the function of their brain.
-These are things that you and they have no control over because it's formed in them.
-This means things like green eyes and blonde hair, but it also means things like any special needs or even whether they seem like they're happy or sad.
-No one knows why these things are, but the child is just ‘born that way.'
-It's ‘in their nature.’
+Nature is the way that your child is born and includes things like their genetic makeup and the function of their brain.
+These are things that you and they have no control over, like whether they have green eyes or blonde hair, but it also means things like any special needs or their proclivities for certain mental health conditions.
+No one knows exactly why these things are; the child is just ‘born that way,’ so it’s ‘in their nature.’

-The Argument for Nature
+The Argument For Nature

-The Argument for Nurture
+The Argument For Nurture

-On the other hand, some say that the nurture of a child will always win out.
-They say that there are always things that could be done differently and that can change the outcome for a child, if you let it.
-These individuals have their case studies and examples to consider as well.
+Some say that the nurture of a child will always win out.
+They may say that there are always things that could be done differently which can change the outcome for a child if you let it.
+These individuals have case studies and examples to consider as well.

-Nurture believers say that the influence of outside forces can sidetrack absolutely anyone.
+Nurture believers often say that the influence of outside forces can sidetrack absolutely anyone.
 A child who seems to be extremely bright but makes the wrong friends could go down a completely different path.
 A child who seems not to care about anything at all around them could get a new family or a new school and suddenly be on the path to amazing things.
-They look a range of different individuals who have gone from either path to the next as their examples of nurture winning out.
+They usually look a range of different individuals who have gone from either path to the next as their examples of nurture winning out.

-The Truth of the Debate
+The Truth Of The Debate

-The truth is we may never know which aspect of development plays a bigger role in how children develop or how they will turn out.
-There is at least some aspect of each that works together to form a child into a teen or young adult and even further on to their full adulthood.
-But no matter whether nature or nurture is the most important force in your child’s life, nurture is the only one you can do anything about.
+The truth is that we may never know which aspect of development plays a bigger role in how children develop or how they will turn out.
+There is at least some aspect of both nature and nurture that works together to form a child into a teen or young adult and even further on to their full adulthood, but no matter which is the most important force in your child’s life, nurture is the usually only one you can do anything about.